 # Categorical & Ordinal Targets

-> Predict labels on a discrete scale — ratings, counts, quality scores — instead of a continuous estimate.
+> Predict labels on a discrete scale (ratings, counts, quality scores) instead of a continuous estimate.

-Some regression targets only ever take a handful of values: a 1–5 star
+Some regression targets only ever take a handful of values: a 1–5 star rating, a

 Pass `discretize=` and predictions are mapped onto the target's **level